cgeeng/TeamActivities/Module03/README.md

 - Abstraction

 > [!CAUTION]
-> Team activities should be 'capped' at two hours.
-If you hit the two hour mark and not done,
+> If you hit the end of lab and are not done, that is 100% alright!
-> that is 100% alright!
+> Submit what you have.
 This particular activity may be one of the ones that way, as different
 > teams work at different paces - so we have extra work at the end for the quicker teams.

 ### 👉🏽 Discussion